By JENNIFER PELTZ and COLLEEN LONG

 Barbosa also appeared to be playing on an old stereotype held by some Mexicans that poor sanitation standards may have strengthened their immune systems by exposing them to bacteria or other bugs.

-From Friday, the country will enforce 14-day quarantines on South Korean nationals and foreigners with long-term stay visas arriving from the United States.
-Similar measures have already been applied to passengers arriving from Europe.
+— Beginning Friday, South Korea will enforce 14-day quarantines on its nationals and foreigners with long-term stay visas arriving from the United States.
+It already applies to arrivals from Europe.
 South Koreans can be sued and foreigners expelled for failing to heed the order.

 — The Pentagon halted for 60 days the movement of U.S. troops and Defense Department civilians overseas, a measure expected to affect about 90,000 troops scheduled to deploy or return from abroad.

 Long reported from Washington.
-Associated Press reporters around the world contributed to this report.
+Associated Press journalists around the world contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.